Gaurav-1/Java/README.md

 11. WAP to read the contents of a file using Character Stream.

-12. WAP for Implementing Calculator in an Applet, use appropriate Layout Manager.
+12. WAP for Implementing Calculator in an Applet, use appropriate Layout Manager.----------(uploaded---Calculator.java)

 13. WAP to implement Grid Layout and Border Layout.----------(uploaded---?---BdrLayout.java)